Glow (Drake song)

-"Glow" is a song by Canadian rapper Drake from his album, More Life.
+"Glow" is a song by Canadian rapper Drake from his fifth commercial mixtape, More Life (2017).
 It features vocals from American rapper Kanye West.
-The song was sent to rhythmic crossover radio June 6, 2017, as the fifth official single from the album.
-The song “Glow” describes how far Kanye and Drake have come since starting out in the music industry, and how they are going to continue to shine in the spotlight for a long time.
-The duo boasts about fame and the luxury that comes along with it.
+The song was sent to rhythmic crossover radio June 6, 2017, as the album's fifth single.
+Lyrically, "Glow" finds both rappers chronicling their climbs to success and fame.
+West co-produced the song with Canadian record producer 40.

 Commercial performance

 North America

 On April 8, 2017, "Glow" entered the charts at number 37 on the Billboard Canadian Hot 100.
 The song spent two weeks on the US Billboard Hot 100, entering the charts at number 54, its immediate peak, on April 8, 2017.

 Internationally

 The song has charted on the charts of Ireland, Sweden (Heatseeker) and the United Kingdom.